columnflow.inference

 list[DotDict | str]

-get_parameter_group(group, only_name=False)[source]#
+get_parameter_group(group, match_mode=<built-in function any>, only_name=False)[source]#

 Returns a single parameter group whose name matches group. group can be a string, a pattern, or sequence of them.